Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: A priori estimator for the demand of seismic records

 where $ \left\lbrace \boldsymbol{A}_k \right\rbrace$ is a set of complex vectors which represents the amplitude and phase of a complex sinusoidal component and $k$ an integer representing the frequency domain.

 The power spectrum density in terms of the frequency is defined as

 while the total spectral power of the signal is expresed as

-with $\Delta k$ the frequency sampling.
-In this paper, the seismic intensity measure used is the spectral power expressed in equation \eqref{eq:PS}, where the final frequency considered for our calculations is the limit of power accumulation i.e., $P_{0 - X Hz}$ is the accumulated power between the frequencies 0 to $X Hz$.
-It is worth to note that, due to Parseval's Theorem
+with $\Delta k$ being the frequency sampling.
+In this paper, the seismic intensity measure used is a windowed version of the spectral power expressed in equation \eqref{eq:PS}, where the highest frequency considered for the calculations is the limit of power accumulation i.e., $P_{0 - X \ Hz}$ is the accumulated power between the frequencies 0 to $X \ Hz$.
+It is worth noting that, due to Parseval's Theorem

-which means that, when the considered power spectrum is computed considering all the frequency domain, the intensity measure expressed in terms of the spectral decomposition tends to represents the same quantity represented by classical intensity measures, based on the integration of the seismic signal such as the Arias intensity.
-In this way, our proposal is stated as a generalization of these classical intensity measures.
+which means that, when the considered power spectrum is computed considering the full frequency domain, the intensity measure expressed in terms of the spectral decomposition tends to represent classical intensity measures based on the integration of the seismic signal such as the Arias intensity.
+In this way, the IM proposed here is stated as a generalization of these classical IMs.

 Finally, the spectrogram expressing a signal decomposition in terms of time, frequency and spectral power, is plotted in terms of the spectral power expressed in decibels $dB$, computed as

 where $P$ is the computed spectral power and $P_r = 10^{1.5}$ is a reference power.
 The reference power behaves like a simple shift in the accumulated power and does not modify the proposed correlation.